 The Downtown Los Angeles streetcar system is a proposed 4 mile route that will connect major entertainment, recreational, and employment centers.
 Urban One is managing Los Angeles Streetcar, Inc., a sole purpose non-profit dedicated to the development of a streetcar in Downtown Los Angeles.
-Urban One is leading the funding, design, and development of the streetcar, which includes: community, governmental, political, and stakeholder outreach; a full EIR; financial analysis and valuation of public financing districts; and substantial management of engineering consultants and construction firms.
+Urban One lead the funding, design, and development in the infancy of the streetcar, which included: community, governmental, political, and stakeholder outreach; a full EIR; financial analysis and valuation of public financing districts; and substantial management of engineering consultants and construction firms.

 Los Angeles Streetcar, Inc., (LASI) is a 501(c)(3) non-profit public/private partnership modeled after the successful public-private/non-profit partnerships in Portland and Seattle, which pioneered modern streetcar systems in the United States.
-LASI was founded by long-time Downtown Los Angeles stakeholders in Janmuary 2009 to lead the fundraising and development efforts of the streetcar project, including oversight of all required planning, environmetnal, engineering, and development processes.
+LASI was founded by long-time Downtown Los Angeles stakeholders in January 2009 to lead the fundraising and development efforts of the streetcar project, including oversight of all required planning, environmental, engineering, and development processes.

 Strong and continued support from Councilmember José Huizar, Councilmember Jan Perry,Congresswoman Roybal-Allard, the Bringing Back Broadway Initiative, the Community Redevelopment Agency, LADOT, METRO, the City of Los Angeles, and Downtown Stakeholders has allowed LASI to quickly move the project forward.
 For a full list of supporters to-date, please click here.

 |Client||Los Angeles Streetcar, Inc. – a Public/Private Partnership|